JustinRayAngus/PICNIC/docs/source/install/chombo.rst

 Chombo Make.defs.local file
 ----

 Chombo requires a machine-specific Make.defs.local file to be placed in the chombo/lib/mk/ folder.
 There is one in the picnic/exec/ folder that works for LC clusters Ruby and Dane at Lawrence Livermore National Laboratory.
-Copy this file into chombo/lib/mk/ prior to compiling.
+Copy this file into the chombo/lib/mk/ directory prior to compiling.

 Cleaning Chombo
 ----

-When running into compile issues, it is often necessary to clean the Chombo libraries.
+When running into compile issues, it can be necessary to clean the Chombo libraries.
 This is done using

 .. code-block:: bash